srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/ansible.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

+## HTTPS

+[URI module][ansible-uri-doc] allows users to use secured transport and optionally skip certificate verification.
+Check the basics tutorial [section on https](basics.md#https) details and how containerlab certificates can help you test the secured connection.

 ## Summary

 While Ansible may not be the best tool for the network automation job due to complicated troubleshooting, weird looping mechanisms, challenging ways to manipulate and extract modelled data - it is still being used by many teams.